ManuelDMorales/resnet50-sngw-hff/README.md

 # About GPL-3.0 licence

 Notice this code is shared under a GNU General Public Licence 3.0, which is a strong copyleft license.
 It means that any copy or modification of the original software must also be released under the GPL-3.0.
 The choice of this licence is aligned to Open Science practices.
-More details about GPL-3.0 in the `README.md` file of the repository.
+More details about GPL-3.0 in the `LICENSE` file.
 We also suggest to see the [UNESCO Recomendation on Open Science](https://www.unesco.org/en/open-science/about?hub=686).